 Since the 1960s the state has repeatedly used grand juries to target forces antagonistic to it: the Black Panthers, the American Indian Movement (AIM), and animal and earth liberation groups.
 Composed of 16 to 23 jurors, grand juries do not actually decide innocence or guilt.
 Rather, they decide whether or not there is probable cause to charge someone.
 Unlike a normal court hearing, there is no judge, nor are those subpoenaed entitled to legal counsel within the courtroom.
 Instead the hearings are conducted in secret, with defendants who are forced to testify or face jail time.
 Grand juries are used to divide and isolate individuals, to turn social fighters against one another and to break the bonds of friendship and affinity that form the basis for social movements.
 In 2005 three grand juries targeting activists were convened: one in San Diego and two in San Francisco.
 The grand jury in San Diego was convened to look into the 2003 ELF arson that destroyed a large apartment building under construction in the University City district.
 One in San Francisco targeted former Black Panther members for a bombing at an Ingleside police station over 30 years ago and the other targeted animal rights activists for possible connection with the bombing of a pharmaceutical company.
 Three people refused to testify before the San Diego grand jury and spent several months in prison and five ex-Panthers refused to testify in San Francisco.
 The former panthers were imprisoned for two months and were only released when the grand jury's time limit expired.
 The other grand jury in San Francisco was reconvened in late January 2006 and concerned animal rights activity as well.
-It is apparent that the state is taking action against current movements and is also trying to settle old son with.
-Sabotage, like all tactics, should be easily reproducible, therefore increasing the possibility of its spread.
-This spreading threatens the structures of power precisely because it is difficult to manage and contain.
+It is apparent that the state is taking action against current movements and is also trying to settle old scores in a time when political repression seems to be well tolerated.